laere/youtubeproject/README.md

     npm install --save mongo-express

-copy the config.default file within the mongo-express folder, create a new file called config.js, paste the contents, and change the admin/pass.
+copy the config.default file within the mongo-express folder, create a new file called config.js (within the same folder), paste the contents, and change the admin/pass.

-To access the mongoDB GUI YOUR_PATH\node_modules\mongo-express && node app.js and it will be running on localhost:8081.
+<h2>To access the mongoDB GUI:</h2>

+    YOUR_PATH\node_modules\mongo-express && node app.js

+It will be running on http://localhost:8081

+Cheers :)